boldingd/EclipsePhaseContent/HumbleBeginnings.md

 - **Collectivist Anarchism**: the Cooperative strongly supports anarchist social models, egalitarian values, and the collective ownership of all capital;
 - **Hedonism**: the Cooperative is very pleasure-oriented, rejecting regimes like work in favor of the pursuit of pleasure;
-- **Autonomist Expansion**: the founders of the Cooperative where very concerned that the Planetary Consortium was reinstantiating Fall infugees and integrating them into their society at a much higher rate than the members of the Autonomist Alliance, and wished to create a system that could rapidly absorb and indoctrinate both Fall infugees and the inner-system poor;
+- **Autonomist Expansion**: the founders of the Cooperative where very concerned that the Planetary Consortium was reinstantiating Fall infugees and integrating them into their society at a much higher rate than the members of the Autonomist Alliance, and wished to create a system that could rapidly absorb and indoctrinate both Fall infugees and the inner-system poor, and could rapidly acquire and populate habitats;
 - **Tehcnological Progressivism**: the founders saw improving technology as a vital tool both for improving their own lot without the need for labor, and for competing with the Planetary Consortium;
 - **Precautionism**: in the aftermath of the Fall, however, the founders also saw a compelling need to ensure that new and powerful technologies did not pose a direct risk to society.

 They developed a form of hedonistic collective anarchism that emphasized these principles, successfully incorporated their own habitat using the scheme, and began to establish other collectives using the same scheme in other habitats.

+Notably, some of these principles set them apart from other Autonomist groups.
+For example, most outer-system habitats tend more towards libertarian socialism than anarchist communism, and most autonomist groups strongly support freedom of nanofabrication.

+> **RategoryTheory**: And the difference between "libertarian socialism" and "anarchist communism" would be…?
+>
+> **anarcat**: A flameware that we don't need to have, I'm going to say, before Gunslinger decides to "help".

-## Society
+## The Skyward Collective

-The Cooperative is set up as an alliance of smaller collectivist cooperatives.
-Each member cooperative has near-complete autonomy; while they share social networks, each habitat is allowed to govern itself as it sees fit.
-The main requirements are to preserve collective ownership of capital and direct-democratic governance.
+The Skyward Collective is itself a federation of smaller collectives, with each member collective usually representing a single habitat or community.

+The collective as such is not a government, and does not control the individual habitats; instead, it serves to provide mutual aid, to arbitrate resource sharing, to facilitate members moving between the individual habitats, and to pool resources and coordinate the collectives' efforts to acquire new habitats.

+The collective does oversee the acquisition and population of new habitats, and the establishment of new collectives; because it oversees how new collective are established, it does tend to be able to ensure that most habitats start out "on the straight and narrow."

+The overarching Skyward Collective does, however, have certain requirements that an individual member collective must meet to remain a *member in good standing*; these include the collective ownership of capital, direct-democratic government, and an impartial justice system.
+While an individual habitat could choose to leave the collective — or to violate these requirements and be expelled — this has not yet happened; this is likely to due to care that the Skyward Collective takes in constituting and populating new habitats, the benefits of remaining within the collective, and cultural connections between different habitats.

+Notably, the Skyward Collective can also intervene in the event of a conflict between different habitats.
+When settling a dispute between member collectives, or voting to expell a collective, a two-thirds vote among the *entire* membership of the Skyward Collective is required.
-Only conflicts between habitats are subject to votes of the entire Skyward Collective; the ultimate level of appeal for all "local" matters is a direct-democratic polling of all residents of the habitat concerned.
+(The final level of appeal for all "local" matters is a direct-democratic polling of the entire hab populace, usually requiring either a simple (one-half) or strong (two-thirds) majority.)

+Beyond this, each member collective is given near-complete autonomy, with complete freedom to establish their own norms, assemble their own institutions and conduct their own affairs.

-Of course, this means that the individual habitats can vary quite a bit in culture, norms, and organization.
+Unsurprisingly, individual habitats can vary quite a bit.

+## Member Collectives

 Each individual habitat establishes collective ownership of all capital — by a fairly expansive definition that allows little room for personal property.
-The output of productive capital is equally distributed by the collective itself; neither currency nor markets are used.
+The output of productive capital is equally distributed by the (local) collective itself; neither currency nor markets are used.
-Most systems are automated; where intelligent labor is required, volunteers are typically sought, and reward with resource-allocation bumps.
+Most systems are automated; where intelligent labor is required, volunteers are typically sought, and reward with (small) resource-allocation bumps.
 When required, the Cooperative can compel service: broadly, they can set labor requirements, assign tasks by lottery, or "draft" individuals with unique and necessary skills.

 > **rategorytheory**: Who decides what tasks get what resource payouts?